War3Evo/War3Evo/README.md

 The War3Source stuff has been optimized for Team Fortress 2.
 It is meant to run super clean and highly optimized.
 The code has been rewritten for speed and less downtime of the Team Fortress 2 server.

-A lot of cool features is within War3Evo.
+We recommand you use Dev-2.0 if you wish to use the latest of the coolest features that War3Evo has the offer.
+Just beware that this version maybe unstable as we was still in the process of debugging it.

+War3Evo Master branch is the most Stable version of War3Evo.

 Dagothur has added a great deal to the mod and has helped code new code for a few of the jobs.